kashyap52006/it-timecell-intern-Kashyap_Ajudiya/README.md

 ### Objective

-To fetch live market prices from free public APIs and display them in a clean, reliable terminal table — handling network failures and bad data gracefully.
+To fetch live market prices from free public APIs and display them in a clean, reliable terminal table, handling network failures and bad data gracefully.

 ---